-If this box is unchecked and a user launches an application on-demand using the Windows Run as administrator option, Privilege Management for Windows does not continue to process additional application rules.
+If this box is unchecked and a user launches an application on-demand using the Windows Run as administrator option, Privilege Management for Windows does not intercept the request.
+Privilege Management for Windows does not continue to process additional application rules.